 One of the most common assumptions about photography is that it doesn’t pay or it is something that should be done as a past time, or a hobby.
-AfroNews sat down with budding photographer Gloria Mwivanda from Kenya to get her two cents on the craft.
+Afronews sat down with young budding photographer Gloria Mwivanda from Kenya to get her two cents on the craft.

-Gloria is a final year undergraduate at Daystar University who lives in Nairobi and works as a freelance photographer and visual story teller while pursuing a degree in Communication and electronic media.
+Gloria is a graduate from Daystar University who lives in Nairobi and works as a freelance photographer, sustainable fashion advocate and a visual story-teller holding a degree in Communication and electronic media.

 Her love for telling stories made her aspire to be a communication expert and great story teller, capturing emotions and telling stories through photography and film.

 “I started my journey in photography in 2016, using my phone camera.
 I documented my life and surroundings and looking back at them a week later, or a moth later always excited me and made me feel like I should do more.
 Not just for my self and family, but for other people too.”

 Gloria’s thirst for creation create grew and she knew she wanted to do more photography.
 It was not her dream path but when she picked up a camera and began taking pictures she knew she had to find a way to learn about this craft and YouTube became the solution.

 Gloria Mwivanda learnt photography by watching other photographers on YouTube and Instagram while taking some classes on photography at the University.

 One of the ways she hones her skill is by investing her time in reading photography

 books and watching documentaries.
 She still continues to learn and grow with practice.
 Photography has its’ challenges especially in an African country where it is not regarded as the most ideal of professions nor the most prestigious.